 - Pain and suffering, including the emotional toll of physical and sexual abuse

-- Loss of earnings capacity for youth whose trauma affects future employment
+- Loss of earnings capacity for youth whose trauma affects future employment; compensation may be sought for loss of earning potential due to trauma experienced by survivors

-- Punitive damages, which are meant to punish egregious conduct and deter future abuse of other children in this situation
+- Punitive damages, which are intended to punish facilities for extreme misconduct and deter future harm

 Several recent verdicts illustrate the value placed on these abuse cases: